 What should you exfoliate with?

-Firstly, “exfoliating products do not need to cost you an arm and a leg,” says Dickenson.
-Try incorporating a budget-friendly gentle exfoliating cloth, such as the Optiphi Muslin Cloth, into your skincare routine.
-This cloth offers a marvellous but gentle exfoliating action – light circular movements are key when using this product and you should refrain from wanting to ‘scrub’ the skin as this will either cause sensitivity or excessive production of oil.
+“Exfoliating products do not need to cost you an arm and a leg,” explains Dickenson.
+Try incorporating a budget-friendly gentle exfoliating cloth into your skincare routine.
+Use light circular movements and refrain from ‘scrubbing’ the skin as this will either cause sensitivity or excessive production of oil.

 What products should you avoid?

 “Do your bit for the environment and avoid using granular exfoliators”, says Dickenson.
 “Remember, the microbeads are made of plastic!
 One tube of exfoliator can contain up to a million plastic microbeads.”
 What’s more, overuse of microbeads can cause tiny rips in the skin that let in bacteria and pollutants, which can contribute to ageing and spots.
 Overuse of microbread exfoliants can weaken your skin’s barrier and lead to much bigger problems in the future so are best to be avoided.